switzerlandomics/docs-switzerlandomics.github.io/pages/storage_estimates.md

 The number of subjects changes depending on the data type.
-We have approximately 180 subjects currently.
+During writing, we have 180 subjects in an example project.

 ## Data usage